01 of 26

 Mike Jenkins is an artist who decided to brighten up his daughter's day by drawing a cartoon on her lunch bags to make her smile.
 These are not your ordinary doodles but bonafide works of art.
 He certainly should be nominated for the "Dad of the Year Award."
 Kids at school and their teachers noticed the artistic lunch bags and spread the word.
 Mike now has a total of 420 decorated lunch bags on exhibition.

-Although most of us are not as talented as Mike, we certainly can be inspired by his... dedication to making his daughter happy at lunchtime.
-Why not decorate your child's paper lunch bag with your doodles to let them know how much you care and are thinking about them while they are at school?Continue to 5 of 25 below.
+Although most of us are not as talented as Mike, we certainly can be inspired... by his dedication to making his daughter happy at lunchtime.
+Why not decorate your child's paper lunch bag with your doodles to let them know how much you care and are thinking about them while they are at school?Continue to 6 of 26 below.

 Savoring Light: Leaf Lantern Tutorials